How to Buy a Domain Name Owned by Someone Else

 So now you have made proper contact, negotiated a price, handled the paperwork and set up the Escrow transaction.
 The buyer has agreed to terms and now you are ready to transfer the domain name.

 Domain transfers can sometimes be tricky but typically follow two forms for completion.
-The easiest way to transfer a domain name is by, “pushing” the domain name within the current registrar.
+The easiest way to transfer a domain name is by “pushing” the domain name within the current registrar.

 Alternatively, you may also choose to transfer your domain name to another registrar.
 To complete this, you will need an authorization code from the seller.
-Make sure the domain name is unlocked, and privacy removed before you try and transfer the domain name.
+Make sure the domain name is unlocked and privacy removed before you try and transfer the domain name.

 Once the transfer has been completed, you can release the funds to the seller and mark the transaction complete.

 The entire process for a domain name transaction can be completed in as short as 3-5 days, however most transactions take longer.
-Some transactions take months to come to fruition, but when it is complete you will have successfully purchased a domain name that was owned by someone else.
+Some transactions take months to come to fruition, but when complete you will have successfully purchased a domain name that was owned by someone else.

 What To Do if You Can’t Find the Domain Owner?